ccdxc/sw/nic/doc/README-ASIC-UPDATE.md

 README for updating capri asic pointer and asic files
 =====================================================
+Note: All of the following steps needs to be performed on srv13 server as jenkins user

     1) Prepare the headers and sources
         a) Add the required header files to nic/tools/asic_sw_combined_sanity/asic_headers.txt